Managing static access keys

 Alert

-After you close this dialog, the key value will not be shown again.
+After you close this dialog, the key value will no longer be available.

 If you do not have the Yandex Cloud CLI yet, install and initialize it.